pelavarre/like-py-xlsx/README.md

     =LAMBDA(chars, index, MID(chars, LEN(chars) + 1 + index, 1))
     `  #CALC!

-But now Excel offers you a workaround - Excel lets you give your own meaningful short name to a large pile of code, so you don't have to type your code all out over again, as often you need your code to come work with you again
+What's new is now Excel offers you a workaround - Excel lets you give your own meaningful short name to a large pile of code - You no longer have to type your code all out over again, as often you need your own code to come work with you again

     Excel > Tab Formulas > Define Name

     Enter a name for the data range:

-        str.item
+        str.word

     Select the range of cells:

-        =LAMBDA(chars, index,
+        =LAMBDA(chars,
-            IF(index < 0,
-                MID(chars, LEN(chars) + 1 + index, 1),
-                MID(chars, index, 1)))

-Now it works
+             LEFT(chars,FIND("" "",chars))
+        )

+You can name it and you can call it by name

-    =str.item("Hello Xlsx Like Py", -2)
+    =str.word("Hello Xlsx Like Py")
-    P
+    Hello

-Beware the placement of spaces: like if you put spaces into the Range Of Cells before the "=LAMBDA" piece, then Excel will give you a vague #REF! error, which in this situation means to say please drop the leading spaces
+Beware the placement of spaces - Like if you put spaces into the Range Of Cells before the "=LAMBDA" piece, then Excel will give you a vague #REF! error, which in this situation means to say please drop the leading spaces

 ## 5 As smooth as Python